previsionio/damavand/README.md

 1. `brute_force` brute matrix vector multiplication (requires a lot of memory).
 2. `shuffle` smart implementation of matrix vector multiplication where the matrix is the result of a series of kronecker products (requires less memory but is still a bit slow).
-3. `"multithreading"` runs on a single node multi CPUs.
+3. `multithreading` runs on a single node multi CPUs.
-4. `"gpu"` runs on a single node single GPU.
+4. `gpu` runs on a single node single GPU.
-5. `"distributed_cpu"` runs on a multiple nodes multiple CPUs.
+5. `distributed_cpu` runs on a multiple nodes multiple CPUs.
-6. `"distributed_gpu"` runs on a single node multiple GPUs or on multiple nodes multiple GPUs.
+6. `distributed_gpu` runs on a single node multiple GPUs or on multiple nodes multiple GPUs.

-The default `"apply_method"` is `"multithreading"`. this can be changes by providing it as an option to the Circuit builder, as shown in the following example:
+The default `apply_method` is `multithreading`. this can be changes by providing it as an option to the Circuit builder, as shown in the following example:

 ```python